 Why is an Expense Ratio Important?

-As we’ve already indicated with the above examples, a higher expense ratio can mean a lot less money in your pocket.
+As we’ve already indicated with the above examples, a higher than average expense ratio can mean a lot less money in your pocket.
 No one wants that.
 Well… except for fund managers.

-With index investing, there is no need to pay a high expense ratio.
+With index investing, there is no need to pay a high expense ratio because you are investing in passively managed funds.
 You are simply trying to match an index (like the S&P 500), so you should find the fund that can do that for you for the least amount of cost.

 And if you are still with an actively managed fund, check out the benefits of indexing and consider making the switch.
 Actively managed funds will almost always have higher expense ratios.
 Which means a higher cost for you to pay.